 In March 2017, the city moved to comingled recycling, collected fortnightly.
 Residents were asked to place all recyclables in the bin with the yellow lid, with any overflow to go in the bin with the red lid.
 We would like to thank you for your cooperation in implementing these changes, which have already brought about an increase in the average volume of recycling collected each month from 84 to 125 tonnes.

-From Monday 5 February 2018, the city will replace the two 120-litre recycling bins with a single, 240-litre yellow-topped recycling bin.
-This second phase of changes to waste services will further streamline the recycling process and assist us in meeting Australian Standards.
-It will also make recycling easier for you with only one recycling bin to take out to the verge, instead of two, and only once a fortnight.
+In February 2018, the city replaced residential 120-litre recycling bins with a single, 240-litre yellow-topped recycling bin.
+This second phase of changes to waste services was introduced to further streamline the recycling process and assist us in meeting Australian Standards.
+It will also make recycling easier for residents with only one bin to take out to the verge each fortnight.